ModUDuke/courses-conclusion-and-review/chapter4.md

 ---
 title: 'IV & RDD'
-description: If you want to go through these topics in more detail, take our free Causal Inference with R - IV & RDD course here on DataCamp.
+description: 'If you want to go through these topics in more detail, take our free Causal Inference with R - IV & RDD course here on DataCamp.'
 ---

 ## IV: What is the Relationship Between the Instrument and the Outcome?